 Why are these businesses utilising React?
 The benefits are many; it is fast, high performance, robust and reliable.
 It is easy to use alongside third-party services.
 With React, many of the complex and time-consuming elements of developing a user interface with, for example, Java or Swift are taken away and the process is far more intuitive.

 Not only this, but developers tend to prefer it.
 In fact, 92% of developers would use the React framework again.

-Organisations such as GovTech Singapore and DBS Bank have heavily invested in React talent over the last year, with Shopee increasing their pool by 57%.
+However, the hiring demand is very high, and with good reason.
+Large companies such as Microsoft and Accenture have heavily invested in React talent over the last year, with Amazon increasing their pool by 39%.
 The message is clear – businesses who are serious about the sustained development of their web applications are using React.

 Since being released in 2015, React has grown steadily in popularity before the exponential escalation over recent years.
 The demand for React developers is evident and this is only likely to grow as more and more companies consider its ability to boost their application offerings.

 React is universal – suitable for use by small businesses just starting with web applications and by giants looking for a more intuitive way of delivering apps.

 To find out more about hiring React talent, contact us today.

 As the 13th largest economy around the globe, Australia seems to be thriving in the economic sector...

 Surer is a cloud-based, web platform that helps all parties, from insurers to agents to financial...